praveek/launch.en/help/quick-start/quick-start.md

 ---
-title: Quick Start
+title: Quickstart Guide
-seo-title: Quick Start in Adobe Experience Platform Launch
-description: Adobe Experience Platform Launch Quick Start.
+description: Learn how to quickly get up and running with Adobe Experience Platform Launch.
-seo-description: Adobe Experience Platform Launch Quick Start
 ---

-# Quick Start
+# Quickstart guide

 [!DNL Adobe Experience Platform Launch] is the next-generation of [!DNL Adobe's] tag management technology, built on the [!DNL Adobe Experience Platform].
 It is built from the ground up to support an open and sustainable ecosystem where anyone can build their own integrations that [!DNL Adobe] customers can deploy to their sites.
 It is an API first application so anything you can do through the UI you can also do programmatically through an API.